Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Group-theoretic Ceresa classes

-where the rightmost map is the natural multiplication map. \end{lemma} \begin{proof} This is presumably well-known; we give a sketch of how to deduce it from existing literature.
+\begin{proof} This is presumably well known; we give a sketch of how to deduce it from existing literature.
 The analogous theorem for compact Riemann surfaces is immediate from \cite[Corollary 8.2]{Hain02}.
-Now the result follows by taking pro-$\ell$ completions of the sequence in \cite[Corollary 8.2]{Hain02} and comparing (1) the pro-$\ell$ completion of the group ring of a Riemann surface to $\mathbb{Z}_\ell[[G]]$, and (2) the singular cohomology of a compact Riemann surface to the $\ell$-adic cohomology of $X_{\overline{K}}$.
+Now the result follows by taking pro-$\ell$ completions of the sequence in \cite[Corollary 8.2]{Hain02} and comparing (1) the pro-$\ell$ completion of the group ring of a Riemann surface to $\mathbb{Z}_\ell[[G]]$ and (2) the singular cohomology of a compact Riemann surface to the $\ell$-adic cohomology of $X_{\overline{K}}$.
 (Strictly speaking, the comparison above goes as follows: if necessary, lift $X$ to characteristic zero.
 Then spread out, embed the ground ring in $\mathbb{C}$, and analytify.
 These arguments are lengthy and standard, so we omit them.) \end{proof}